 Back pain being ‘treated’ with extensive periods of rest is a staple for TV shows and movies, and it’s likely something you have heard in real life as well.
 In fact, some doctors will tell patients to rest until the situation improves, so it’s not difficult to see where this misunderstanding has come from.

 In truth, experiencing back pain does not mean that you should immediately take to your bed until you feel better.
-The general consensus nowadays is that a bad back will benefit more from gentle exercise, such as yoga and swimming, than a long resting period.
+The general consensus nowadays is that a bad back will benefit more from gentle exercise, such swimming, than a long resting period.

 Back Pain Is Caused By Injuries